Ziad235/CQTS-Lab/homework/2--Paths-and-Identifications/2-7--Transport-and-Univalence.lagda.md

 https://1lab.dev/1Lab.Path.html#transport

-In this lecture, we will revisit `transport`, and see that paths in the type `Type` of types are equivalences between types.
+In this lecture, we'll revisit `transport`, and see that paths in the type `Type` of types are equivalences between types.

 ## Transport